Create a kids craft room that will get used. Learn how to choose a location, make an art cart or caddy and get started creating with your kids!

 1. Choose the best space.

-When setting up a kids art space, choose the space where everyone gravitates already.
+That’s right.
+When setting up a kids’ craft room, choose the space where everyone gravitates already.
 That might be: the kitchen table, the corner spot by the living room window, the ______(insert your own best space here) and find a way to make it an art space as well.
 Or to create an art space nearby.

 There are two main reasons why this is the best spot to create an art space for your children:

-Sometimes when we decide to set up an art space for our children, we choose any currently unused space in the house.
+Sometimes when we decide to set up a craft room for our children, we choose any currently unused space in the house.

 I think that’s a mistake.
 Often that space is the least desirable and is unused for a reason.

-Since you are going to a certain amount of time, effort, and expense to set up an art space, you want it to be used.
+Since you are going to a certain amount of time, effort, and expense to set up this space, you want it to be used.
 Right?

 So don’t choose the cast-off, unwanted space in the house.